kasmtech/KasmVNC/README.md

     - Keyboard input rate limit
     - Screen region selection
   - Deb packages for Debian, Ubuntu, and Kali Linux included in release.
-  - RPM packages for CentOS, Fedora.
+  - RPM packages for CentOS, Oracle, OpenSUSE, Fedora.
 RPM packages are currently not updatable and not released, though you can build and install them.
 See build documentation.
   - Web [API](https://github.com/kasmtech/KasmVNC/wiki/API) added for remotely controlling and getting information from KasmVNC
-  - Multi-User with ability to pass control to other users.
+  - Multi-User support with permissions that can be changed via the API
   - Web UI uses a webpack for faster load times.
   - Network and CPU bottleneck statistics
+  - Relative cursor support (game pointer mode)
+  - Cursor lock
+  - IME support for languages with extended characters
+  - Better mobile support

 Future Goals:

-  - Support uploads and downloads
-  - Pre-build Packages for all major Linux distributions
+  - UDP transport for faster frame rates
+  - H264 encoding

 ### Installation